 |Key audit matter||How our audit addressed the key matter|

-We focused on this area due to the significance of the Goodwill value as well as the judgemental nature of the assumptions and projections that are used in the discounted cash flow models to determine the value in use of the cash generating units that the Goodwill relates to.
-Specific focus was placed on the growth rates and the discount rate applied due to the tough trading and economic environment.
+We focussed on this area due to the significance of the Goodwill value, the tough trading and economic conditions, as well as the judgemental nature of the assumptions and projections that are used in the discounted cash flow models to determine the value in use of the cash generating units that the Goodwill relates to.
+Specific focus was placed on the growth rates and the discount rate applied.

 Accordingly, the impairment tests of goodwill are considered to be a key audit matter.
-Goodwill is disclosed in note 14.
+Goodwill is disclosed in note 12 to the financial statements.

 We focused our testing on the key assumptions made by management and our procedures included: